Xewdy444/CF-Clearance-Scraper/README.md

 ## undetected-chromedriver Version
 A simple program for scraping Cloudflare clearance (cf_clearance) cookies from websites issuing Cloudflare challenges to visitors.
 This program works on all Cloudflare challenge types (JavaScript, managed, and interactive).

+> [!WARNING]
+This program currently will not be able to solve turnstile challenges due to complications with shadow roots.
+If anyone has a solution, a pull request would be much appreciated.
+As a temporary solution, pass the `-d` flag and solve the challenge manually or use the [nodriver version](https://github.com/Xewdy444/CF-Clearance-Scraper/tree/nodriver).

 ## Clearance Cookie Usage
 In order to bypass Cloudflare challenges with the clearance cookies, you must make sure of two things: